 OverviewGreys Peak is located in Eastern Nevada in the East Humboldt Range.
 It is one of the most accessible high elevation peaks in Eastern Nevada.
 Rising precipitously above Angel Lake, it is located above a mountain paradise easily reached from a major access road.

 Greys Peak is strange in that it isn't very spectacular when driving by it on I-80 heading east towards Salt Lake City, but it is a tremendous peak when driving towards it from I-80 heading west towards Reno.
-This west side is where it is climbed from the Angel Lake Campground.
+This east side is where it is climbed from the Angel Lake Campground.

 Truth be told, most people go up there to fish.
 Fresh stockpiles are added during the year.
 Greys Peak has no formal trail, and requires a whole lot of scrambling to reach its lofty summit.

 However, because Angel Lake is so close to the peak itself, it takes little more than an hour to reach the summit.
 It can be combined with nearby Peak 10745 for a longer hike/scramble (adding about 2 to 2 1/2 hours to the total trip).

 It is also feasible to do a tour of all of the major peaks in the East Humboldt Range from Angel Lake.
 This requires a start from Angel Lake over to Greys Peak, then heading over to Peak 10745, and then following the ridge for about 3 ½ miles to Hole in the Mountain Peak.
 This is possible through a long day hike/climb (14 miles+) with an elevation gain to all three peaks of about 4500’, and then 1300’ more elevation gain along the ridge on the descent.
 I recommend you camp at Angel Lake (see External Links for camping information) or stay in a hotel in Wells if you are to attempt such a feat.